jakedavis2145/jakedavis2145/README.md

 - 👋 Hi, I’m @jakedavis2145
 - 👀 I’m interested in ... learning all the different languages in coding, and furthering my knowledge with writing code
 - 🌱 I’m currently learning ...
 Javascript, HTML and React
 - 💞️ I’m looking to collaborate on ...
-Building working websites
+Building working websites, and working with others to solve problems
 - 📫 How to reach me ...
 The best way to reach me is email or on my Linkedin

 <!---